Last Updated on February 12, 2022

 Seller Levels on Fiverr

-Once you join Fiverr and create a gig, you are automatically labeled as New Seller.
+Once you join Fiverr and create a gig, you are automatically labelled as New Seller.

 Level One Seller